KuhlTime/bachelor-thesis/content/04_technology.md

 ## VueJS

 VueJS is a reactive frontend framework that is used to build complex web applications.
+It was developed and published by Evan You in February 2014.
 VueJS like other popular frontend frameworks such as React or Svelte is component based.
 That means that the final application is divided up into a multitude of different `.vue` component files.
 Each of these components holds its own state and logic @delany_2020_vuejs, @you_introduction.
 This enforces a reusable programming style and enables a faster design and development process.

 ```html
 <script setup>